 Rallying This activity involves quickly fostering courage in yourself and your allies, countering the effects of terror.
 Rallying warcries have been used ever since the first Antecessor tribe picked up clubs, and a quiet-yet-confident reassurance may be all your friend needs to stand their ground against an intimidating social opponent.

 In combat, rallying requires a verbal free action.
 You may rally as many characters as can hear and understand you and that you desire to affect.
-Spend 5 insight and make a social offense roll of d12 on either INT or WILL (at your choice); if failed, you may immediately roll again, at a cost of 5 insight per roll.
+Spend 5 insight and make a d12 social defense roll; if failed, you may immediately roll again, at a cost of 5 insight per roll.
 A successful rally reduces any terror you and your listeners are currently suffering by 2.
 Allied characters of No Rapport towards you also remove an additional amount of terror depending on your renown and reputation:

 Impersonal, Comical, Barbaric: 0